gitlabhq/gitlabhq/PROCESS.md

 ## Bugs

-A ~bug is a defect, error, failure which causes the system to behave incorrectly or prevents it from fulfilling from fulfill the product requirements.
+A ~bug is a defect, error, failure which causes the system to behave incorrectly or prevents it from fulfilling the product requirements.

 The level of impact of a ~bug can vary from blocking a whole functionality or a feature usability bug.
 A bug should always be linked to a severity level.